How to Make a Traditional Lahmacun Sfiha Meat Pies

 I grew up with these flavors Lahmacun (Lahm bi ajeen) or Sfiha, hot out of the oven!

 What is Lahmacun?

+It is a kind of Middle Eastern pizza.
 Warm, soft dough with the spiced meat spread evenly on top served with a few squeezes of lemon, parsley, tomatoes and olives.

 Prepare Lahmacun Dough

 1 1/3 cups warm water

 2 1/4 teaspoon fast rising yeast (or 1 packet)

 2 tbsp plain yoghurt

 Prepare Lahmacun Topping